If you’re thinking that SEO is dead and it’s a waste of time and money, then you need to think again!

 18. The average word count on pages in the top 10 search results has increased by around a quarter – rising from 975 in 2014 to 1,285 words in 2015.
 (Tweet This)

-The average words in the top 10 search results is increasing every year.
+The average words in the top 10 search results are increasing every year.
 This is why experts tell us to write long-form content.

 But one would argue that words are not a correct metric to determine the usefulness of a search result.
 The real reason behind this is that when you add more details to your page, it will be more helpful for the reader and hence will rank higher.

-19. Moz and BuzzSumo analyzed the shares and links of over 1 million articles and found that long form content of over 1,000 words consistently receives more shares and links than shorter form content.
+19. Moz and BuzzSumo analyzed the shares and links to over 1 million articles and found that long-form content of over 1,000 words consistently receives more shares and links than shorter form content.
 (Tweet This)

-Another study done together by Moz and Buzzsumo also revealed that long-form content tends to generate more shares and links.
+Another study by Moz and Buzzsumo also revealed that long-form content tends to generate more shares and links.